TEN-framework/TEN-Agent/README.md

 <h2>Join Community</h2>

 - [Discord](https://discord.gg/VnPftUzAMJ): Ideal for sharing your applications and engaging with the community.
-- [Github Discussion](https://github.com/rte-design/astra.ai/discussions): Perfect for providing feedback and asking questions.
+- [GitHub Discussion](https://github.com/rte-design/astra.ai/discussions): Perfect for providing feedback and asking questions.
 - [GitHub Issues](https://github.com/rte-design/astra.ai/issues): Best for reporting bugs and proposing new features.
 Refer to our [contribution guidelines](./docs/code-of-conduct/contributing.md) for more details.
 - [X (formerly Twitter)](https://twitter.com/intent/follow?screen_name=AstraFramework): Great for sharing your agents and interacting with the community.